 “It’s so much harder to get a new credit card or other type of loan now than it was six months ago,” says Ted Rossman, an industry analyst at CreditCards.com.

 For first-time credit card consumers, qualifying for a card can be extra tricky.
 Not only has the pandemic changed credit card standards, but a young person with little to no credit may already have a tough time qualifying.

 Even so, applying for a credit card can be stress-free when you have all of the right information.
-Follow these steps to land a credit card.
+Here’s what you need to know and do to land a credit card:

 1. Check Your Credit

 Your credit score and credit report are key metrics used by credit lenders to determine your creditworthiness.
 Your credit report is a record of your financial history, and your credit score is a numerical score based on that report.
 You can check your credit report for free once per year.

 Knowing your credit score and understanding what goes into it is a good first step toward applying for and using credit cards.
 The better your credit score, the more likely you are to get approved for new cards and the best interest rates.

 2. Improve Your Credit

 Some cards will require you to have better credit than others, and, if you have poor or little credit history, you might not be able to get a card right now, or you might not qualify for the best interest rate.
 But don’t worry, there are sure-fire ways to build your credit, even if you have bad or no credit history.
 Here are some options to consider for first-timers:

 Student Credit cards are designed for college students with little-to-no credit history and lower-income than a working adult.
 They typically have low credit limits and higher interest, but can be a good starting point to building positive credit.
 You have a better chance of getting approved for a student credit card from a major credit card issuer with no credit history compared to non-student cards.